mythril-forge/homebrew-classes/docs/homebrew/classes/monk.md

 ### Deflect Blows
 ***Cost: variable***

 You can use your reaction to deflect a weapon when you are hit with a weapon attack.
 To do so, you must spend a number of ki points.
-The damage is reduced by 1d6 per ki point spent.
+The damage is reduced by 1d8 per ki point spent.

-If you reduce the damage to 0 and you have a hand free, then you can catch ranged missiles and melee weapons if they are small enough to carry and use with one hand.
+If you reduce the damage to 0, then you regain your spent reaction.
+If you also have a hand free, then you can catch ranged missiles and melee weapons if they are small enough to carry and use with one hand.

-When you catch a melee weapon in this way, you can attempt to disarm your aggressor, as a part of the same reaction.
+When you catch a melee weapon in this way, you can attempt to disarm your aggressor, as a part of the same spent reaction.
 Make a Dexterity (Sleight of Hand) check against your opponent's Strength Save DC.
 On a success, you take the weapon in your free hand.

-When you catch a ranged missile in this way, you can make a ranged attack (range 20/60 feet) with the missile that you just caught, as part of the same reaction.
+When you catch a ranged missile in this way, and you can make a ranged attack (range 20/60 feet) with the missile that you just caught, as part of the same spent reaction.
 The missile counts as a monk weapon for the attack.

 ### Graceful Fall
 ***Cost: variable***

 You can use your reaction when you fall to spend a number of ki points, breaking your fall.
 To do so, you must spend a number of ki points.
-The damage you take from the fall is reduced by 1d6 per ki point spent.
+The damage you take from the fall is reduced by 1d8 per ki point spent.

+If you reduce the damage to 0, then you regain your spent reaction, and you gain a fly speed equal to the distance you fell until the end of your turn.

 ## Ability Score Improvement
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.